Travel Jottings

 Timeless Travels

 This is another more upmarket travel title, and it features art, history and archaeology in its approach to exploring the world.
-Their feature articles commend reader concentration too in that they allow you to distance yourself from whatever moments surround your reading them.
+Their feature articles commend reader concentration too in that they allow you to distance yourself from whatever moments surround your reading of them.
 After all, that is what I seek in such things, so that is why I celebrate it whenever and wherever I can.

 Travel + Leisure